The Future of jQuery UI and jQuery Mobile

 Don’t give in to the negative crap coming from the “react/angular/xyz” crowd.
 There are a ton of developers out here (myself included) that love jQuery and jQuery UI, and have been using them successfully for years, and have not bought into the whole ‘javascript==everything’ mentality.

-I would love to see JQuery UI come back to life with new/updated widgets.
-I consider JQuery to be fundamental to my web development efforts, and I hope I never have to go down the black hole that is npm.
+I would love to see jQuery UI come back to life with new/updated widgets.
+I consider jQuery to be fundamental to my web development efforts, and I hope I never have to go down the black hole that is npm.
 JQuery does the job and does it well, and there are other good libraries out there that fill out the needs for basic MVC web development (moment.js, etc.).

 Keep up the great work, don’t be discouraged, and know that there are many people out here rooting for your success.